Updated May 16, 2026§ For Everyday Items

 Does cold weather affect Pebblebee Card 5 charging?

 Yes.
 Lithium-polymer cells like the Card 5's lose charging efficiency below freezing.
-The cell can still charge, but expect 30-50% longer charging times.
 Let the card warm to room temperature before charging for best results, especially after winter outdoor use.

 Will frequent charging shorten Pebblebee Card 5 battery life?